dwrobel/flatcam/README.md

 - because adding shapes to the shapes collection (when doing Mark or Mark All) is time consuming I made the plot_apertures() threaded.
 - made the polygon fusing in modified Gerber creation, a list comprehension in an attempt for optimization
 - when right clicking the files in Project tab, the Save option for Excellon no longer export it but really save the original.
+- in ToolChange Custom Code replacement, the Text Box in the CNCJob Selected tab will be active only if there is a 'toolchange_custom' in the name of the postprocessor file.
+This assume that it is, or was created having as template the Toolchange Custom postprocessor file.

 25.02.2019